RumbleDB/python-jsoniq/README.md

 Alternatively, it is possible to directly get an RDD of Python-friendly JSON values, or a Python list of JSON values, or a streaming iteration of JSON values.
 This is a convenience that makes it unnecessary to use the Item API, especially for a first-time user.

+The design goal is that it should be possible to chain DataFrames between JSONiq and Spark SQL queries seamlessly.
+For example, JSONiq can be used to clean up very messy data and turn it into a clean DataFrame, which can then be processed with Spark SQL, spark.ml, etc.

 ## Installation

 Install with